YoshiABC123XYZ/LibTelltale/README.md

 ##### For the documentation on how to use this library, in the docs directory just find the doc you are looking for.
 Suggested to start on the ttarchives! (ttarch/ttarch2)

-There are some archives and files which won't be supported in the library.
+##### IMPORTANT: There are some archives and files which won't be supported in the library.
 See the unsupported.md for more info.

 #### All encryption keys are from Ttarchext by Aluigi which is under the GNU General Public License version 2.